-Proposals will be peer reviewed based on the criteria below.
+Proposals under Topic AF212-CSO1 will be peer reviewed based on the criteria below.
 Selections will represent best value to the Government considering the following factors, which are of equal importance:

 - 1. The potential for Government or private sector commercialization and benefits expected to accrue from commercialization. - The SBC's record of commercializing SBIR or other research, as indicated by pre-sales, pilots, sales, revenue, active users, subscriptions, downloads, and/or other forms of traction/adoption. - Phase II follow-on commitments for the subject research are also evidence of commercialization potential. - 2.
 The appropriateness, relevance, and specificity of an identified Defense Need.
 While not required, signed letters of support from AF customers and/or end-users may be indicators of the appropriateness, relevance, and specificity of an identified Defense Need.
 (Content discussed in 5.3(b)(7).)
-The adequacy of the proposed effort and its relationship to fulfilling the identified Defense Need. - 3.
+The adequacy of the proposed effort and its relationship to fulfilling the identified Defense Need will also be considered. - 3.
 The soundness, technical merit, and innovation of the proposed approach as well as its differentiation from current customer alternatives, and incremental progress toward fulfilling the identified Defense need.
-Includes the proposed Principal Investigators'/Project Managers', supporting staff, and consultants' qualifications to execute the proposed approach.
+Includes the proposed Principal Investigators/Project Managers, supporting staff, and consultant qualifications to execute the proposed approach.

-Price reasonableness and realism will be considered to the extent appropriate.
-In accordance with 15 USC 638(dd)(7), investment by venture capital, private equity firms, or hedge funds shall not be used as an award criterion.

-Peer reviewers will base conclusions only on information contained in the proposals.
-It cannot be assumed reviewers are acquainted with the firm, key individuals or referenced experiments.
+Price reasonableness will be considered to the extent appropriate.
+IAW 15 USC 638(dd)(7), investment by venture capital, private equity firms, or hedge funds shall not be used as an award criterion.
+Peer reviewers will base conclusions solely on proposal content.
+It cannot be assumed reviewers are acquainted with the firm, key individuals, or referenced experiments.